mapbox/mapbox-maps-android/DEVELOPING.md

 used for checking the phone logs in case of a crash or test failure.
 If you don't have access to Firebase, please ask a member of the Maps team.

+In order to run tests on multiple devices, the last commit in a branch must have `multiple_devices` message.
+We also run tests on multiple device automatically when the release tag is added.

 The CircleCI bot will wait for the Firebase test to finish, collect the results, publish them as build artifact and fail/succeed accordingly.